 Learn Why Buyers Do Not Make Offers on Overpriced Homes

-- Buyers also assume that the seller must have turned down low-ball offers from other buyers because surely someone, somewhere along the line, had offered a reasonable price to the seller.
-But many times, there are no offers at all.
+As well, buyers often are wrong to assume sellers must have turned down low-ball offers from other buyers because surely someone, somewhere along the line, had offered a reasonable price.

-The easiest way is to ask your Realtor about the average days on the market (DOM) for your area.
+To such a bargain, though, you first need to identify the overpriced homes where you are looking.
+The easiest way is to ask your real estate agent about the average days on the market (DOM) for your area.
 Multiple listing systems are designed, so it's fairly easy to compute the DOM.
-Then ask your Realtor to sort through the listings and give you a print-out of every home that has been on the market longer than the average DOM.
+Then ask your agent to give you a list of every home that has been on the market longer than the average DOM.

-A couple who bought the house you see pictured on this page at first wondered the same thing.
-That home sat on the market at an asking price of almost $950,000 for three months.
-In a hot market seller's market, it probably could have sold for about $800,000, but the market was softening, and demand was decreasing.
-Moreover, the sellers had moved out of the area, leaving the home vacant.
-The listing agent was unaware that the home was overpriced.
-The sellers were motivated.
-Pointing out market conditions to the seller, this couple was able to negotiate a deal to buy the home for about $400,000 less than list price.
+As an example, consider a home on the market at an asking price of almost $950,000 for three months.
+In a hot market seller's market, it probably could sell for about $800,000, but the market might be softening and demand might be decreasing.
+Moreover, the sellers have moved out of the area, leaving the home vacant, and the listing agent is unaware that the home is overpriced.
+The sellers, meanwhile, are becoming increasingly more motivated.

 These are perfect conditions for buyers who know how to negotiate with tact and conviction.
 Based on the home's time on the market and insight from their agent, buyers can be confident that an offer will be the only one the sellers have on the table.

 They can make their offer more attractive to the sellers if they do not include the sale of their existing home as a contingency and offer a large earnest money deposit to show they mean business.
 They can further strengthen their position by pointing out market conditions to the sellers, including a list of homes in the neighborhood that sold at more reasonable prices.